Royal Canadian Ordnance Corps: Post-war

 The Canadian Ordnance Corps was redesignated The Royal Canadian Ordnance Corps on 22 March 1948.
 It reverted to the previous name on 18 April 1955.
 In 1960, 1 Ordnance Field Park moved from Edmonton to Calgary and in 1968 merged with the Base Supply organization to become the Supply Company of 1 Service Battalion.
 A memorial in Cobourg, Ontario dedicated to the personnel who served as part of 26 Central Ordnance Depot, Royal Canadian Ordnance Corps consists of a large depiction of the Royal Canadian Ordnance Corps badge.

 Unification

 When the Army, Royal Canadian Navy, and Royal Canadian Air Force were merged in 1968 to form the Canadian Forces, the administrative Corps of the Army were deactivated and merged with their Naval and Air Force counterparts to form the Canadian Forces' personnel branches.

 The Royal Canadian Ordnance Corps was combined with the transport and supply elements of the Royal Canadian Army Service Corps to form the Logistics Branch.

 Traditions

 Colonel-in-chief

 Her Majesty Queen Elizabeth II, Queen of Canada was the last colonel-in-chief of the Royal Canadian Ordnance Corps.
-King George V, Edward VIII, and George VI have all served as previous colonels-in-chief of the corps.
+Kings George V, Edward VIII, and George VI have all served as previous colonels-in-chief of the corps.